 Like I said my favorite thing to do there is to watch people, and who are my favorite people to watch, new arrivals, especially people who are experiencing the lobby for the first time.

 A word about people watching.
 I consider myself a semi-pro at it.
-I enjoyed watching people as a kids guessing about such things as which car they were walking to in a parking lot.
+I enjoyed watching people as a kid I loved guessing about such things as which car people were walking to in a parking lot.
 Then I joined the ranks of law enforcement and was trained in observing body language, eye movement and distance between persons.
 Coupling the training, with the hobby of watching people, and the final ingredient of wanting to tell stories about them it can provide hours of fun.
 Say you have a guy standing around, is he waiting for someone, is he impatient, does he want to see the person, how will he greet them when they show up, a kiss, a hug, a look at his watch to see how late they are?
 One thing I try and do when watching them is give them a name, nothing complex, maybe Dad in the Vacation Hat, Mom Who Needs A Glass of Wine, or Little Sister Whose Phone Is Dead And Is So Bored.

 I would have loved to have a picture of me when I first walked into the lobby, but I can look for that expression on other people.
 I caught a glimpse of it once while sitting on a perfectly situated couch near the front door.
 I was doing some reading and people watching when a family came in, Mom, Dad, Older Brother and Little Brother.
 Mom and Dad went directly to the registration desk intent on getting important things done, Older Brother followed along engrossed in his Gameboy.
 Meanwhile Little Brother walked in, bringing up the rear of the family unit; he stepped into the lobby and stopped and started looking around, the grin on his face grew until it was painful to look at, fearing he would hurt his face.
 Little Brother’s eyes got big as he struggled to take in the whole place.
 He stood in the in the middle of the doorway, and I am glad no one was coming thru the door after him because they would have interrupted the pure delight he had in viewing his surroundings.